- 4-Minute Article

 Tax-Smart Ways to Time Retirement Income Withdrawals

-See which accounts to withdraw from and when to lessen the tax impact.
+See which accounts to withdraw from and how they may lessen the tax impact.

 An important goal for any retiree is making their savings last.
 Once you start taking money out of retirement accounts or start receiving pension payments or other guaranteed income, however, income taxes will come into play.
-By making a plan to strategically withdraw from different accounts at different times, you can lessen the tax impact throughout retirement and leave more tax-free retirement resources intact to potentially grow.
+By making a plan to strategically withdraw from different accounts at different times, you can lessen the tax impact throughout retirement and leave sources of tax-free withdrawals intact to potentially grow.

 The following sequence may make sense for some of today’s retirees.
-Discuss this and any strategy with your financial professional or tax advisor to ensure the right steps for your retirement plans.
+Discuss this and any strategy with your financial or tax professional to ensure the right steps for your retirement plans.

 Required minimum distributions (RMDs) from employer-sponsored retirement plans and traditional IRAs